 This is one of my favorite ways to use zucchini noodles, they are the perfect vehicle for peanut sauce.
 Also, I will never call them zoodles.
 I hate the word.
 I won’t do it.
 In Abra’s kitchen, you will be eating zucchini noodles.

-The best part about this recipe is that you don’t have to cook anything.
+The best part about this recipe: it’s totally raw!
+No need to cook anything.
 Nothing at all.
 Just whip out your handy dandy spiralizer (if you don’t have one yet, this is my favorite).
 Spiralize some zucchini, whip up your sauce, and you are good to go.

 You could salt the zucchini noodles and let them sit for a bit in a colander, then squeeze out the liquid that’s been released.
 You could, but I didn’t.
 If you do want to take the time to do that, the noodles will be less soggy.
 I like them as is.
 Also, this is a meant to be a quick recipe, so I skip silly steps.